-- a) The Municipality may restrict the supply of water or discontinue any other service to any premises whenever a user of any service fails to make full payment on due date of fails to make any acceptable arrangement for the repayment of any amount for services, rates or taxes subject to paragraph c - i.
-Fails to comply with a condition of supply imposed by the municipality; - ii.
-Obstructs the efficient supply of water or electricity or any other municipal services to another customer; - iii.
-Bypasses or tampers with or attempts to bypass or tamper with any metering equipment of the municipality; - iv.
-Supplies such municipal service to a customer who is not entitled thereto or permits such service to continue; - v.
-Causes a situation which in the opinion of the municipality is dangerous or a contravention of relevant legislation; - vi.
+- vi.
 Is placed under provisional sequestration, liquidation or judicial management, or commits an act of insolvency in terms of the Insolvency Act no 24 of 1936; and - vii.
-If an administration order is granted in terms of section 74 of the Magistrates Court Act, 1944 (Act 32 of 1944) in respect of such user - b) Water and electricity services of defaulters will be restricted within fourteen days (14) working days after the monthly due date. - c) Notices for the discontinuance will be given on the due date for payment by means of an advertisement in the newspapers circulating in the municipality or district and a notice on the notice board at the entrance of the municipality. - d) Notices will be distributed to National and Provincial Departments, who will be given twenty one (21) days to settle accounts in arrear, failing which services will be discontinued without any further notice. - e) The Municipality shall reconnect and or restore full levels of supply of any of the restricted or discontinued services only after the full amount outstanding and due, including the costs of such disconnection and reconnection, if any, have been paid in full or any other condition or conditions of this Credit Control Policy as it may deem fit have been complied with, which includes any attorney's fees and/or collection charges on a scale as between the attorney and own client. - f) The right to restrict, disconnect or terminate service due to non-payment shall be in respect of any service rendered by the Municipality and shall prevail notwithstanding the fact that payment has been made in respect of any specific service and shall prevail notwithstanding the fact that the person who entered into agreement for supply of services with the municipality and the owner are different entities or persons, as the case may be and/or residents businesses on the premise concern are not known to the municipality and or the

-- municipality does not have information of such resident and /or such resident or business does not have an agreement of delivery of any service for such persons of business - g) Although the municipality does everything in its ability to render monthly statements, it remains the obligation of the consumer and/or resident and or business to ensure payment timeously on a monthly basis for all services even if an invoice has not been received by the person who is obliged to make payments.
+If an administration order is granted in terms of section 74 of the Magistrates Court Act, 1944 (Act 32 of 1944) in respect of such user - b) Water and electricity services of defaulters will be restricted within seven days working days after the monthly due date. - c) Notices for the discontinuance will be given on the due date for payment by means of an advertisement mass media circulating in the municipality or district and a notice on the notice board at the entrance of the municipality. - d) Notices will be distributed to National and Provincial Departments, who will be given 7 days from the payment due date to settle accounts in arrear, failing which services will be discontinued without any further notice. - e) The Municipality shall reconnect and or restore full levels of supply of any of the restricted or discontinued services only after the full amount outstanding and due, including the costs of such disconnection and reconnection, if any, have been paid in full or any other condition or conditions of this Credit Control Policy as it may deem fit have been complied with, which includes any attorney's fees and/or collection charges on a scale as between the attorney and own client. - f) The right to restrict, disconnect or terminate service due to non-payment shall be in respect of any service rendered by the Municipality and shall prevail notwithstanding the fact that payment has been made in respect of any specific service and shall prevail notwithstanding the fact that the person who entered into agreement for supply of services with the municipality and the owner are different entities or persons, as the case may be and/or residents businesses on the premise concern are not known to the municipality and or the municipality does not have information of such resident and /or such resident or business does not have an agreement of delivery of any service for such persons of business - g) Although the municipality does everything in its ability to render monthly statements, it remains the obligation of the consumer and/or resident and or business to ensure payment timeously on a monthly basis for all services even if an invoice has not been received by the person who is obliged to make payments.